jonaash/DSL-learning-programming/README.md

 ## Building remote-gui with Maven
+This section describe how to build GUI libraries from sources.
+It is possible to use built JARs from repository.
+In that case skip this section and continue at section Running project in MPS.

 1\) Add non Maven libs
 In a directory eddie-gui/non-maven-libs run command to install custom library to Maven Repository: